Følg

 RT Pedersen, LH Pedersen

-Political Studies 68 (2), 389-407, 2020
+Political studies 68 (2), 389-407, 2020

 The X Factor of opportunity structures: How grab and wrap effects of entertainment create inadvertent news audience in a high-choice media environment